The fight against food waste

 In a large concern such as Salling Group, food waste, however much we strive, cannot totally be avoided.
 However, when we can reduce our food waste every year by several tonnes, it is because we have taken on the challenge on multiple levels.

-All employees in the group are committed to our food waste agenda, and we are in dialogue with customers, suppliers and organisations that fight against food waste.
+We are part of a number of strategic partnerships, in dialogue with suppliers and organisations that fight against food waste, and our employees are committed to the food waste agenda.
 With new ideas, new processes, new technology and a lot of good will, we can tackle the problem together.

 Partnership with the Danish Food Bank